0branch/boron/doc/UserManual.md

 -------

 Vectors hold a series of numbers using less memory than a block!.

-All numbers in a vector are either 32-bit integers or 32-bit floating point values.
+All numbers in a vector are either 32-bit integers, 32-bit floating point values or 16-bit integers.

+A 32-bit vector! is specified with numbers following a hash and opening square bracket (#[) and are terminated with a closing square bracket (]).
 If the first number contains a decimal point, all numbers will be floating point.

+To create a 16-bit integer vector! start the value with 16 (16#[).
+Any decimal points and fractional values will be ignored.

     )> a: #[1 2 3 4]
     == #[1 2 3 4]